-- feeling sad, blue, or down in the dumps and; - losing interest in things you normally enjoy. - Plus at least four of the following: - Prolonged sadness or crying spells. - Pessimism, indifference. - Recurring thoughts of suicide or death. - Feeling worthless or guilty or having very low self-esteem. - Feeling slowed down or feeling too agitated to sit still. - Problems concentrating, remembering or making decisions. - Loss of energy or feeling tired all of the time. - Trouble sleeping or sleeping too much. - Loss of appetite or eating too much.
+- Feeling sad, blue, or "down" in the dumps and; - Losing interest in things you normally enjoy. - Plus at least four of the following: - prolonged sadness or crying spells; - pessimism, indifference; - recurring thoughts of suicide or death; - feeling worthless or guilty or having very low selfesteem; - feeling slowed down or feeling too agitated to sit still; - problems concentrating, remembering or making decisions; - loss of energy or feeling tired all of the time; - trouble sleeping or sleeping too much; and / or - loss of appetite or eating too much.

-Untreated depression can be devastating with great personal suffering, disruptive relationships, derailing careers, increased risk of death from suicide and accident, and enormous financial cost to the individual and society.
+Untreated depression can be devastating with great personal suffering, disruptive relationships, derailing careers, increased risk of death from suicide or an accident, and enormous financial cost to the individual and society.
 Proper treatment, however, can be effective in returning people to more healthy and productive lives.

-Is Bipolar Disorder treatable?
+Is bipolar mood disorder treatable?

-Fortunately, the answer to this question is "yes".
-Treatment is the form of medication and counselling can be effective for most people with manic depression.
-Bipolar disorder is similar to other lifelong illnesses - such as high blood pressure and diabetes - in that it cannot be "cured".
-It can, however, be managed successfully through proper treatment, which allows most patients to return to productive lives.
+Fortunately, the answer to this question is yes.
+Treatment in the form of medication and counselling can be effective for most people with manic depression.
+Bipolar mood disorder can be managed successfully through proper treatment, which allows most mental healthcare users to return to productive lives.